 - Eggshell – this is a good option for walls.
 It has a little bit of sheen to it so you can wipe it down if necessary.

-- Satin – It has more sheen than eggshell (but it’s not glossy).
+- Satin or Pearl – It has more sheen than eggshell (but it’s not glossy).
 The extra sheen means you can wipe it down quite often and it will still look fine.
 Satin is also now considered a modern modern look for trim and moldings, but semi-gloss is still used the most.
 All the doors and trim in my home are satin and it’s much more forgiving to imperfect woodwork and the minimal sheen does not highlight imperfections.

 - Semi-gloss – usually used on trim work.
 Semi-gloss is substantially more glossy than satin paint.
 I used off-the-shelf white semi-gloss for all the doors and trim in my first house as well as when I previously painted my kitchen cabinets.